DebugPrivilege/InsightEngineering/Debugging 101/Section 8: Introduction to WPT/README.md

 Windows Performance Toolkit can be downloaded here: https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install

+If you want to download the binaries directly, please use this link: https://drive.google.com/file/d/1RBLSeRy-NSmpr9s9M1Af1AJK9SnchEq3/view?usp=drive_link

 # Windows Performance Recorder (WPR)

 WPR is a tool used for recording system events and various performance data.
 It can capture data such as CPU usage, disk I/O, memory usage, and more.
 Once the recording is done, it saves the data in a file with a **.etl** (Event Trace Log) extension.